 - Small pitted areas of skin containing blackheads;

 - Red, tender bumps or lesions that enlarge, break open and drain pus that may have an unpleasant odor;

-- Painful hard lumps that develop under the skin and may enlarge and/or persist for years; and
+- Painful hard lumps that develop under the skin and may enlarge and/or persist for years; and/or

 - Leaking bumps or sores that heal very slowly and can lead to scarring and tunnels under the skin (called sinus tracts).

-Hidradenitis suppurativa commonly occurs in areas near hair follicles where there are many oil and sweat glands; places like the armpit, groin and anal area.
-It can also occur in areas where skin rubs together, including the inner thighs, under the breasts, and between the buttocks.
+HS commonly occurs in areas near hair follicles where there are many oil and sweat glands.
+This includes places like the armpit, groin and anal area.
+It can also occur in areas where skin folds or rubs together, including the inner thighs, under the breasts, and between the buttocks.